Floer-theoretic filtration on Painlev\'e Hitchin systems: Three filtrations compared

 An intrinsic definition of the $m_i$ is that the Weil divisor on the right-hand side is linearly equivalent to the generic fiber of $h_{\Gamma}$ (that is a smooth abelian variety).
 An interesting phenomenon is that these coincide

-with the labellings $n_i$ of the imaginary root of $Q_\Gamma.$ This is a consequence of \begin{enumerate} \item Self-intersection of $h_{\Gamma}^{-1}(0)$ (with multiplicities) in the sublattice spanned by $\Irr(\Core(\M ))$ is equal to zero, as a fibre class \item by definition, the imaginary root is the positive integer generator of the radical of the symmetric bilinear form with given Cartan matrix, which equals minus the intersection matrix of the components $E_i$ of $\Irr(\Core(\M))$. \end{enumerate}
+with the labelings $n_i$ of the imaginary root of $Q_\Gamma.$ This is a consequence of \begin{enumerate} \item Self-intersection of $h_{\Gamma}^{-1}(0)$ (with multiplicities) in the sublattice spanned by $\Irr(\Core(\M_\Gamma))$ is equal to zero, as a fiber class. \item By definition, the imaginary root is the positive integer generator of the radical of the symmetric bilinear form with given Cartan matrix, which equals minus the intersection matrix of the elements $E_i$ of $\Irr(\Core(\M))$. \end{enumerate}

 Hence, we can now rephrase \cref{Floer filtration on parabolic 2-dim equals imaginary root labelling} as

 This is an interesting phenomenon, motivating us to define another filtration.
 Consider any Higgs moduli space $\M$ with a $I$-holomorphic $\CC$-action, and its Hitchin fibration $\H:\M\fun \mathcal{B}\iso \C^{\frac{1}{2} \dim_\C \M}$.
 As above, its core together with its inherited scheme structure has irreducible components with multiplicities